rohan8980/SEC_Filing_Chatbot/README.md

 ## Usage
 ### Fetching SEC Filings
-The `fetchdata.py` module allows you to fetch the most recent 10-K filings for a company based on its CIK (Central Index Key).
+The `fetchfilings.py` and `qdrant_vectors_manager.py` module allows you to fetch the most recent 10-K filings for a company based on its CIK (Central Index Key).
 These filings are processed, chunked, and stored in a Qdrant vector store for retrieval during chat.

 ### RAG System
 The `llm.py` module configures a RAG (Retrieval-Augmented Generation) chain using OpenAI or Groq models.
 It retrieves relevant filings sections from the vector store, formulates standalone questions, and generates answers based on the user's queries.